DAQSimple/DSX_Simulink_Interface/readme.txt

 	>> pathtool

-Select "Add folder with subfolders", then locate and select your V2.0 folder.
+Select "Add folder with subfolders", then locate and select your DSX Library folder.

 Apply and save and all the good stuff and close pathtool.

-Next, open and run the slblocks.m script in the V2.0 folder.
+Next, open and run the slblocks.m script in the DSX Library folder.

 If the DSX library doesn't already show up in the Simulink library, on the left side of the browser, (over any library text) right click and refresh the library browser.